-- 11.1 Filing of Protests: All Protests must be filed and resolved in a manner consistent with the requirements of FTA Circular 4220.1F Third Party Contracting Guidelines and the Fort Bend Procurement Policies and Procedures Manual.
-Upon request, the Contract Administrator (for the subject Bid/Proposal) will provide a copy of the aforementioned documents. - 11.2 Protest Definitions: These definitions shall only apply to Protest Article in either the Instructions to Bidders or Proposers: - 11.2.1 Appeal Protestor's written summary describing the basis for appeal, provided to the County when requesting reconsideration of the County's Protest denial. - 11.2.2 Interested Party Actual or prospective offeror whose direct economic interest would be affected by the award of a contract or by the failure to award a contract, - 11.2.3 Prospective Offerer Any bidder/proposer that has the actual capability and capacity to submit a bid/proposal meeting all the requirements set forth herein. - 11.2.4 Protest A succinct written description of the Protestor's objections to the content of the solicitation or the award of a contract. - 11.2.5 Protestor An Interested Party that has properly filed a timely protest. - 11.2.6 Timely Filed Protest A written document filed by a Protestor that meets the requirements outlined in PROTEST REQUIREMENTS below, and either the instruction to Bidders or Proposers.
+11.1 Filing of Protests: All Protests must be filed and resolved in a manner consistent with the requirements of FTA Circular 4220.1F Third Party Contracting Guidelines and the Fort Bend Procurement Policies and Procedures Manual.
+Upon request, the Contract Administrator (for the subject Bid/Proposal) will provide a copy of the aforementioned documents.

+11.2 Protest Definitions:

+- 11.2.1 Appeal Protestor's written summary describing the basis for appeal, provided to the County when requesting reconsideration of the County's Protest denial. - 11.2.2 Interested Party Actual or prospective offeror whose direct economic interest would be affected by the award of a contract or by the failure to award a contract. - 11.2.3 Prospective Offerer Any bidder/proposer that has the actual capability and capacity to submit a bid/proposal meeting all the requirements set forth herein. - 11.2.4 Protest A succinct written description of the Protestor's objections to the content of the solicitation or the award of a contract. - 11.2.5 Protestor An Interested Party that has properly filed a timely protest. - 11.2.6 Timely Filed Protest A written document filed by a Protestor that meets the requirements outlined in protest procedures below, and listed in the procurement solicitation.

-11.3 Procedures:
+11.3 Protest procedures: